AudiusProject/fetch-nft/README.md

   solWallets: ['GrWNH9qfwrvoCEoTm65hmnSh4z3CD96SfhtfQY6ZKUfY']
 }).then(res => console.log(res))
 ```

+By default, fetch-nft uses the public Opensea API and the Solana mainnet RPC endpoint.
+To configure API keys and endpoints, see [Usage With Configs](#usage-with-configs).

 # Fetch Client
 FetchNFTClient is the primary interface for using the library.
 When initializing the client, you may optionally pass in configs for the Open Sea and Solana clients used internally.